angryziber/synology-cast-photos/README.md

 Cast photos & videos stored on a Synology NAS directly to Google Chromecast or Android TV.

+This is like your biggest photo frame - images are shown in random order by default.

 ## Required hardware

 - *Synology NAS* device (or any other server containing photos and running PHP)